manornot/SystemProgrammingPB2-1/README.md

 ### Language Foundations (21.02.2024 - 13.03.2024) <br />
 **Week 5 (21.02 - 23.02)** <br />
-1. Code a program using if-else to categorize ages into different life stages.<br />
+1.Code a program using if-else to categorize ages into different life stages.<br />
 https://github.com/manornot/AgeCategoryClasifier <br />
-2. Write a program that uses logical operators to check if a number is divisible by both 2 and 3. <br />
+2.Write a program that uses logical operators to check if a number is divisible by both 2 and 3. <br />
 https://github.com/manornot/DivisabilityCheck <br />
-3. Develop a program to find the largest of three numbers. <br />
+3.Develop a program to find the largest of three numbers. <br />
 https://github.com/manornot/largestOfThree <br />

 **Week 6 (28.02 - 02.03)** <br />